 4 Guys History

-4 Guys Fire Trucks, which markes its 45th anniversary in 2019, regards itself as a regional builder, consistently producing between 50 and 60 pieces of apparatus annually and boasting yearly sales in excess of $23 million.
+4 Guys Fire Trucks, which markes its 50th anniversary in 2024, regards itself as a regional builder, consistently producing between 50 and 60 pieces of apparatus annually and boasting yearly sales in excess of $23 million.

 Steady Growth

-July 18, 1974 In 1974 four local men with ties to the dairy industry started a business repairing stainless steel milk tankers.
+In 1974 four local men with ties to the dairy industry started a business repairing stainless steel milk tankers.
 Shortly after 4 Guys was established, the company solicited new investors and shifted to building fire apparatus.

 At first, the company built elliptical tankers based on their original milk tanker design.
 Soon, satisfied 4 Guys tanker owners started coming back, asking for pumpers and rescue trucks.